 The Top 6 Magnetic Rowers on the Market

 - 16 resistance levels,

 - 350lb limit

-Review: The XTERRA Fitness ERG700 is a very solid contender for the best rowing machine.
-Its combination air/magnet resistance system feels smooth and silky.
+Review: The XTERRA Fitness ERG700 is a very solid contender for the best magnetic rowing machine.
+Its combination of air/magnet resistance system feels smooth and silky.
 Not to mention, the sturdy base and top-notch bearings make for an effortless motion to help keep users in form.

-This rower is packed with features that would not be expected at this price.
+This magnetic rower is packed with features that would not be expected at this price.
 High-end rowers like those in a gym would be very comparable.
 The large screen is easy to read and makes it easy to focus on the information.